xdega/xdega.github.io/content/blog/a-new-start-again/index.md

 At the moment I have a lot to learn in terms of how to write good unit tests, in particular how to approach implementation of testing to an existing system.

-Watch this space, as there will probably be a blog post (or a few) which talk about my adventures in Jest.
+Watch this space as there will probably be a blog post (or a few) which talk about my adventures in Jest, etc.